iotaledger/introduction-docs/docs/libraries/overview.md

 # Libraries

 **The IOTA client libraries allow you to easily integrate IOTA into your own applications.
-Choose a library to match your use case.**
+You can choose a library to match your use case.**

-Official IOTA libraries serve as `one-source-code-of-truth` to IOTA users and providing binding to other programming languages.
+Official IOTA libraries serve as `one-source-code-of-truth` to IOTA users and provide binding to other programming languages.
 You can read more about core principles behind IOTA client libraries in the following blog [post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/).

 - [client-lib](client.md): a general purpose IOTA client library for interacting with IOTA network (Tangle)